Christ Among the Doctors (Dürer): Imagery of the figures

 The display of the grotesque was seen everywhere in northern medieval culture, from the gargoyles and capitals of the great cathedrals to the tableaux vivants, the open-air mystery plays and comedic theatre with their amateur actors grimacing and distorting their bodies, that inspired artists to adopt them primarily for miniatures in illuminated texts.
 But they didn't appear to necessarily have a moral inclination, instead they were a lively expression of the variety of God's creation.
 This tradition was carried on by Dürer's contemporaries, prominently by his colleague Hieronymus Bosch or in the countless farces of Hans Sachs.
 And it is known through his letters, that Dürer could be vulgar himself.
 Bialostocki concluded: "When achieving some incidental glimpses of Leonardo's bizarre inventions, northern artists saw in them only what they wished to see: their own tradition.
 And this northern tradition is dominant in the physiognomical repertoire of Dürer's [Lugano] picture."

-Dürer himself adopted some crucial ideas of the Italian Renaissance esthetic but did not orient his work wholeheartedly towards it either.
+Dürer himself adopted some crucial ideas of the Italian Renaissance aesthetic but did not orient his work wholeheartedly towards it either.
 He came to understand art as a science, particularly owed to Leonardo, but his Jesus among the Doctors has no part in this, and therefore is often seen as "Gothic" still.
 The Child's goodness Dürer expresses through its gratefulness, but he refused the Italian concept of ideal beauty derived from the antique.
 He was convinced that beauty was manyfold and relative to the individual eye, only God could know absolute beauty.
 Instead he emphasised the moral imacculacy of the young Jesus with the immediate juxtaposition of the old and ugly.
 And maybe he felt confirmed by Leonardo in this matter.